ryomakawakami/boidsSim/README.md

 TODO:

-Add min speed?
+* Add min speed for birds that are sitting there

-Add blind spot
+* Add blind spot

+* Add sliders and reset button

-Flock color should be randomly chosen from flock, weighted pdf based on how close to average it is
+* Flock color should be randomly chosen from flock, weighted pdf based on how close to average it is

-Feed the boids
+* Feed the boids